-- represent and serve the interests of Shareholders by overseeing and appraising Oliver's strategies, policies and performance.
-This includes overseeing the financial and human resources Oliver's has in place to meet its objectives and reviewing Management performance; - protect and optimise Oliver's performance and build sustainable value for Shareholders in accordance with any duties and obligations imposed on the Board by law and the Constitution and within a framework of prudent and effective controls that enable risk to be assessed and managed; - set, review and ensure compliance with Oliver's values and governance framework (including establishing and observing high ethical standards); and - ensure that Shareholders are kept informed of Oliver's performance and major developments affecting its state of affairs.
+- represent and serve the interests of Shareholders by overseeing and appraising the Company's strategies, policies and performance.
+This includes overseeing the financial and human resources the Company has in place to meet its objectives and reviewing Management performance; - protect and optimise the Company's performance and build sustainable value for Shareholders in accordance with any duties and obligations imposed on the Board by law and the Constitution and within a framework of prudent and effective controls that enable risk to be assessed and managed; - set, review and ensure compliance with the Company's values and governance framework (including establishing and observing high ethical standards); and - ensure that Shareholders are kept informed of the Company's performance and major developments affecting its state of affairs.